dhruvjaiswal135/dhruvjaiswal135/README.md

 <p align="center">
-  <i>Engineering products that scale — technically and in real life </i>
+  <i>Engineering products that scale — technically and in real life. </i>
 </p>